 Scissors (Combo) - The term "1000 tiny cuts" comes to mind, after all the cuts your opponent realizes they have been beat.
-Defeat your opponent by playing cards which combine to create powerful effects for One-Turn-Kills or massive board-swings in single turns.
+Defeat your opponent by playing cards, which when combined, create powerful effects for One-Turn-Kills or massive board-swings in single turns.

 Rock - Aggro

-The term SMOrc comes to mind when I think of aggro (https://www.youtube.com/watch?v=-jenlSf2E8o)
+The term SMOrc comes to mind when I think of aggro.